Algeria entry requirements for Peru passport holders

 May be checked

-Peruvian passport holders need a visa to enter Algeria in 2026.
-You must apply at an Algerian embassy or consulate before you travel — there is no visa on arrival or e-visa option for Peruvian citizens.
-Plan ahead, as processing can take several weeks.
+Peruvian passport holders need a visa to enter Algeria for any purpose, including tourism.
+You must apply through an Algerian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Peruvian citizens in 2026.
+Start the process well ahead of your trip, as it involves paperwork and processing time.

 Entry requirements